 The single-speed air handler unit will be the most affordable up front, but will save you the least on your monthly energy bill.
 These units are designed to be on or off.
-Meaning, when your thermostat senses that the room is not at the desired temperature, the HVAC unit begins the heating or cooling cycle and the blower runs at max operational capacity.
+When your thermostat senses that the room is not at the desired temperature, the HVAC unit begins the heating or cooling cycle and the blower runs at max operational capacity.
 When the desired temperature is achieved, the blower shuts off completely.
-The single-speed motor isn’t ideal if you’re after high energy efficiency.
+The single-speed motor isn’t ideal if you’re after high-energy efficiency.

 The dual-speed air handler unit is a good mix of efficiency and comfort.
 These motors have two operational speeds.
 When needed, they can function at 100% capacity to warm or cool with more power.
 In most cases, the unit will function at its lower setting, which is usually around 60% power but this can change depending on the model.
 The dual-speed motor will run more frequently while requiring less energy to maintain your home’s desired temperature.
 You’ll invest more money upfront, but will see a greater savings on your monthly energy costs.